Devon Toews: Colorado Avalanche

 Toews with the Colorado Avalanche in 2023.

 As a restricted free agent with the Islanders, due to salary cap constraints, Toews was traded by New York to the Colorado Avalanche in exchange for 2021 and 2022 second-round draft picks, on October 12, 2020.
 On October 27, Toews was signed to a four-year, $16.4 million contract with the Avalanche.
 In his first season with the Avalanche, he primarily played alongside Cale Makar while leading the team in ice-time per game in both regular season and playoffs.

 On June 26, 2022, Toews won the Stanley Cup, his first, with the Avalanche.

 On October 13, 2023, Toews signed a seven-year, $50.75 million ($7.25 million AAV) contract extension with the Avalanche.

+International play

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.

 Personal life

 Toews was born to parents Werner and Tammy Toews and was raised in Abbotsford, British Columbia, along with one brother, Nolan.
-Toews's parents were baseball fans who named their sons after Toronto Blue Jays fielder Devon White and Texas Rangers pitcher Nolan Ryan.
+Toews's parents were baseball fans who named their sons after Toronto Blue Jays center fielder Devon White and Texas Rangers pitcher Nolan Ryan.

-Toews and his wife Kerry have two children.
+Toews and his wife Kerry have four children.
 They became engaged in 2018 and married in October 2020.
 At their wedding, in lieu of wedding favors, they made a donation to Hockey Fights Cancer in honor of Demetra Anas, who was the mother of Toews' Quinnipiac teammate Sam Anas and who had died of breast cancer two months earlier.

 Despite their shared last name, Toews is not related to fellow Canadian ice hockey player and former Chicago Blackhawks captain Jonathan Toews.